-Intrasinus calcification is phenomenon whereby calcification is formed within the paranasal sinuses.
-It can occur to varying extent and lead to varying degrees of attenuation on CT.
+Intrasinus calcification is a phenomenon whereby calcification is formed within the paranasal sinuses.
+It can occur to varying extents, therefore leading to varying degrees of attenuation on CT.
 Such calcification may occur either concurrently within an opacified sinus or in an aerated sinus, depending on the state of infection/inflammation.
 Intrasinus calcification usually occurs in the setting of chronic sinusitis and can favor a fungal (especially Aspergillus) sinus infection 1.

 Features favoring a fungal etiology include 1,2: